 How can you track and measure in-app events?

-Apple will be adding in-app event performance insights to App Analytics in App Store Connect later this year, which you can use to understand the performance of your published in-app event by tracking all the metrics that you can normally track for the app.
+Tracking your in-app event performance is possible from the App Analytics part of App Store Connect.
+The dashboard makes it simple to understand the performance of your published in-app event by tracking all the metrics that you can normally monitor for the app.